 The Council may initiate a GGP as follows:

 The Council may only initiate the GGP by a vote of the Council or at the formal request of the ICANN Board.
-Initiation of a GGP requires a vote as set forth in Article X, Section 3, paragraph 9.p in favor of initiating the GGP.
-In the case of a GGP requested by the ICANN Board, a GGP will automatically be initiated unless the GNSO Council votes against the initiation of a GGP as set forth in Article X, Section 3, paragraph 9 q1.
+Initiation of a GGP requires a vote as set forth in Section 11.3(i)(ii) in favor of initiating the GGP.
+In the case of a GGP requested by the Board, a GGP will automatically be initiated unless the GNSO Council votes against the initiation of a GGP as set forth in Section 11.3(i)(vii).

 The request to initiate a GGP must be accompanied by a GGP scoping document, which is expected to include at a minimum the following information: